-What consequence does this have for the ORU results?
-Estimates of the standard ORU model are presented in table 3, model 1.
-The OLS model has here been estimated with robust standard errors to take account of the fact that we have multiple observations per respondent.
-These Swedish results replicate the results found in other countries.
-In the OLS version the effect of RE is positive, the effect of OE is also positive although smaller than the effect of RE, while the effect of UE is negative and smaller in absolute size than the effect of RE.
-Both OE and UE are furthermore significantly different from RE.
+What consequence does this have for the ORU results with respect to wages?
+Estimates of the standard ORU model, based on the combined samples from the four surveys 1974-2000, are presented in Table 3, model 1.
+(The OLS model has here been estimated with robust standard errors to take account of the fact that we have multiple observations per respondent.)
+These Swedish results replicate the